The-Creative-Programming-Group/Weather-App/README.md

 user-friendly application that fetches and displays real-time weather data for any city using the [OpenWeatherMap API](https://openweathermap.org/api) and [Open Meteo API](https://open-meteo.com).
+It's not collecting any data and is free from ads.
+You can use it for free and without any registration.

 ## How to start